Lionel Logue: Early life and family

-Lionel George Logue was born in College Town, Adelaide, South Australia, the oldest of four children.
-His grandfather Edward Logue, originally from Dublin, in 1856 founded Logue's Brewery, a predecessor of the South Australian Brewing Company.
-His parents were George Edward Logue, an accountant at his grandfather's brewery who later managed the Burnside Hotel and the Elephant and Castle Hotel, and Lavinia Rankin.
-Although not a Catholic himself, he was reportedly related to Michael Cardinal Logue, a native of County Donegal, who was the Roman Catholic Primate of All Ireland and Archbishop of Armagh in the late 19th and early 20th centuries.
+Logue was born on 26 February 1880 in College Town, South Australia.
+He was the oldest of four children born to Lavinia (née Rankin) and George Edward Logue.
+His father was an accountant at his grandfather's brewery who later managed the Burnside Hotel and the Elephant and Castle Hotel.
+His grandfather Edward Logue, originally from Dublin, was the founder of Logue's Brewery, a predecessor of the South Australian Brewing Company.
+His uncle by marriage was barrister and social activist Paris Nesbit.

-He attended Prince Alfred College between 1889 and 1896.
-Unable to decide what to study, Logue came across Longfellow's The Song of Hiawatha:
+Logue attended Prince Alfred College between 1889 and 1896.
+Unable to decide what to study, Logue came across Henry Wadsworth Longfellow's The Song of Hiawatha:

 The poem's rhythm inspired Logue to put his interest in voices to good use.
 After leaving school at sixteen, he received elocution training from Edward Reeves.
 Reeves had moved to Adelaide in 1878 and taught elocution to his pupils by day and gave popular recitals to audiences in Victoria Hall by night.
 Logue worked for Reeves as a secretary and assistant teacher from 1902, while studying music at the University of Adelaide's Elder Conservatorium.
 While working for Reeves, Logue began to give recitals of his own for which he was praised for his "clear, powerful voice."

 After his father died on 17 November 1902, Logue set up his own practice as a teacher of elocution.
 By 1904, he had gained a good reputation and was receiving praise from the local newspapers.
 However, he decided to take a contract with an engineering firm some 2000 km westward in Kalgoorlie, Western Australia, installing an electricity supply at a gold mine.